menu logo

 zoom in

-The Baía da Maia protected area is located on the southwest part of the island, has 55 hectares and is delimited by the coastline and the slopes of Ponta do Castelete, Baixa da Maia and Ponta do Castelo.
+The Baía da Maia protected area, located on the south-east coast of Santa Maria, covers around 55 hectares and stretches between Ponta do Castelete, Baixa da Maia, and Ponta do Castelo.

 Classifications: